strogonoff/django-upwork-auth/README.rst

 them in as that user.
 If there's no username matching given Upwork ID, it optionally creates a user with such username.

-ATTENTION: Watch out you are using other authentication methods or for some reason have any chance of one end user's Upwork ID matching existing username of another end user!
+ATTENTION: Watch out if you are using other authentication methods or for some reason have any chance of one end user's Upwork ID matching existing username of another end user!